milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 For users under the age of 13 or as specified by law in their jurisdiction, certain Microsoft products and services will either block users under that age or will ask them to obtain consent or authorization from a parent or guardian before they can use it, including when creating an account to access Microsoft services.
 We will not knowingly ask children under that age to provide more data than is required to provide for the product.

 Once parental consent or authorization is granted, the child's account is treated much like any other account.
 Learn more about personal and school accounts in the Microsoft account section of the Privacy Statement and Microsoft Family Safety in the product-specific section.
 The child can access communication services, like Outlook and Skype, and can freely communicate and share data with other users of all ages.
 Parents or guardians can change or revoke the consent choices previously made.
 Learn more about parental consent and Microsoft child accounts.
-As the organizer of a Microsoft family group, the parent or guardian can manage a child’s information and settings on their Family Safety page and view and delete a child’s data on their privacy dashboard.
+As the organizer of a Microsoft family group, the parent or guardian can manage their child’s information and settings on their Family Safety page and view and delete a child’s data on their privacy dashboard.
+Accounts that require parental consent to be created are automatically included as part of the family group of the individual who provided the consent for account creation.
+For child accounts that do not require parental consent to be created, (e.g., for children who are over the age at which parental consent is legally required), the parent or guardian may still use a family group, but must add the child account to their family group after the account is created.
 Select Learn more below for more information about how to access and delete child data and information about children and Xbox profiles.

 Learn more
 Top of page